Answers to frequently asked questions regarding applications and the application process:

 - How and when will we be notified of the outcome of our submission?

-At both concept note stage and full application stage, applicants will be advised of the outcome by email addressed to the main contact provided on your submission.
-Applicants will be informed of the outcome of their Concept Note in early March (week commencing 13 March 2016).
+Applicants will be advised of the outcome by email addressed to the main contact provided on your submission.

-- Can I submit draft versions of my concept note for approval or ask for suggestions on ideas for projects?
+- Can I submit draft versions of my application for approval or ask for suggestions on ideas for projects?

 - The website does not give a proposed start date for projects.
 This would be extremely helpful, when in talks with partners and colleagues, so we can plan timings?

-Bearing in mind the time that it will take to conduct assessments, the due diligence and grant setup processes, and allowing for proposal and project development, we expect that a realistic project start date for this funding round would be no earlier than nine months after the launch of the funding window.
+Bearing in mind the time that it will take to conduct assessments, the due diligence and grant setup processes, and allowing for proposal and project development, we expect that a realistic project start date for the Small Charities Challenge Fund (SCCF) would be no earlier than 6 months after the 5 July 2017 launch.

 Requirements and supporting documents